Table of Contents

 Do you enjoy helping other people feel better?
 Have you ever had the urge to study nursing in Malaysia?
 Today is the day to use your caring, compassionate and loving nature to benefit society.

-Becoming a nurse is a well-loved profession that requires strong knowledge and soft skills to succeed!
+Becoming a nurse is a well-loved profession that requires insightful knowledge and delicate soft skills to succeed!

-This guide will focus on the Nursing course, the best universities in Malaysia to study it, and what career paths are out there.
+This guide will focus on the potential education pathway, the best universities to study Nursing in Malaysia, and future career routes for you to take.

 What is Nursing?

 Nursing is a medical profession that provides meticulous care and illness for patients.
 One of the aims of this field is to promote health and well-being.

 Nurses within varying specialisations play a vital role in facilitating the core journey of a patient.
 Upon arriving at a hospital, they are responsible for

 Every day, nurses typically work collaboratively with

 - other team members

 The entire journey focuses on treating illness to improve the quality of life of one.